 Save big bucks with our exclusive promo code on our favorite system.

-Adjustable dumbbells, resistance bands, pull-up bar—practical, space-saving, and good for those “I’m getting back in shape” moods.
-I recommend the X3 Bar System for its short workouts.
+Adjustable dumbbells and resistance bands are practical, space-saving, and good for those “I’m getting back in shape” moods.
+For dads who want something more systematic, the X3 Bar System is worth the investment—the workouts are short and the variable resistance actually works.

 Pro Shopping Tips for Dads